Exclusive dielectron production in ultraperipheral Pb+Pb collisions at $\sqrt{s_{_\text{NN}}} = 5.02$ TeV with ATLAS: Background contributions

 The results of the fitting procedure for the data from the $10<\mee<20$\,\GeV\ and $\Yee<0.8$ interval are presented in Figure~\ref{fig:fitResult0n0n} for three ZDC categories as well as for the inclusive sample.
-The \fbkg fraction amounts to $(0.3\pm 0.2)\%$, $ (9.9\pm0.6)\%$, $(13\pm 1)\%$ and $(4.3\pm0.3)\%$ for the 0n0n, Xn0n, XnXn categories, and the inclusive sample, respectively.
+The \fbkg fraction amounts to $(0.3\pm 0.2)\%$, $ (9.9\pm0.6)\%$, $(13\pm 1)\%$ and $(4.3\pm0.3)\%$ for the 0n0n, Xn0n, XnXn categories, and the inclusive sample, respectively and increases with \mee and \Yee.

 The contribution from $\Upsilon$-meson production is estimated using the dedicated \starlightPythia samples.
 Three $\Upsilon$ states, $\Upsilon(1S), \Upsilon(2S)$, and $\Upsilon(3S)$ are considered.
 This background is significant only for \mee below 14\,\GeV\ and amounts to 2.4\% of events satisfying the selection criteria for the \ggee process.
 The $\alpha$ distribution of the dielectron candidates from $\Upsilon$ decays is peaked at zero, similarly to the signal shape.
 It does not contribute to \fbkg because the resulting fraction is not sensitive to a 2.4\% change in the acoplanarity peak.
 Hence, the $\Upsilon$ contribution is subtracted separately from the data.